davidramiro/Marlin-Ai3M/README.md

 Note: These commands are tweaked for PLA printing at up to 210/60 °C. If you run into issues at higher temperatures (e.g. PETG & ABS), simply change the `S` parameter to your desired temperature

 **Reminder**: PID tuning sometimes fails.
-If you get fluctuating temperatures or the heater even fails to reach your desired temperature, you can always go back to the stock settings by sending `M301 P15.94 I1.17 D54.19` and save with `M500`.
+If you get fluctuating temperatures or the heater even fails to reach your desired temperature after tuning, you can always go back to the stock settings by sending `M301 P15.94 I1.17 D54.19` and save with `M500`.

 ## Detailed changes: